openkfw/TruBudget/doc/encryption/encryption.md

 # Approaches tried to achieve encrypted communication between nodes

+Please take it with a grain of salt, and a healthy dose of scpeticism.
+I am not an expert in any of the topics discussed below.
+It's always possible that I configured something incorrectly.

 ## SOCKS proxy

 MultiChain daemon has an option to connect node via proxy, which is probably SOCKS proxy.